Formal Letter Closing and Signature Examples

 Once you write the final paragraph of a formal letter, you may feel like you're done and can move on to proofreading.
-But just as there is a style to how to address someone in a formal letter and for the letter's overall format, there are also guidelines in place for how to sign off.
+But just as there rules about how to address someone in a formal letter, there are also guidelines in place for how to sign off.

 When ending a formal letter, it's important to convey the appropriate amount of respect to the person receiving the letter.
 For example, you would use a different, more conservative complimentary close for an unknown recipient than you would for a business associate you know quite well.
 Your closing and signature should be as professional as the rest of your letter or email message.

 A complimentary close, also known as a complimentary closing, is the term inserted prior to your signature in an email message or a formal letter.
-This sign-off phrase shows your respect and appreciation for the person who is considering the request in your letter or email.
-Although it is a very old-fashioned tradition, using a complimentary close is still considered de rigueur when writing formal business correspondence.
+This signoff phrase shows your respect and appreciation for the person who is considering the request in your letter or email.
+Although it may seem somewhat old-fashioned, using a complimentary close is still considered de rigueur when writing formal business correspondence.

 When writing or emailing a cover letter for a job or any type of business letter, it's appropriate to use a complimentary close.
 Make sure to choose one, though, that is professional rather than casual.